 - 2 teaspoon white granulated sugar

-- ¾ teaspoon black pepper add ¼ teaspoon more if you prefer a stronger taste
+- ¾ teaspoon black pepper add ¼ teaspoon more for a stronger taste

 - ½ cup chicken stock low-sodium